Counter Cruise Cosmic Carnival July 1982

 “The Spring Equinox event attracted a lot of festival/Green Gathering types who were then also at Stonehenge for midsummer, and it was they who spread the idea of a ‘Peace Convoy’ from there to Greenham.
 Yes, I was one of them, but it takes a lot more than one person to spread an idea among thousands, and it wouldn’t have taken off if it did not accord with the zeitgeist and general desire to support the women in what they were doing.”

-To reinforce the plan a stencil with the words 'peace convoy' was cut (possibly by a member of the Tibetan Ukrainian Mountain Troupe) and used to emblazen the sides of trucks and buses, and people's jackets.
-The idea was simple; to build momentum behind the idea that this year the convoy would be going to a free festival at USAF Greenham Common.
+To reinforce the plan a stencil with the words 'peace convoy' was cut (possibly by Bender Dave..) and used to emblazen the sides of trucks and buses, and people's jackets.
+The idea was simple; to build momentum behind the idea that this year the convoy would be going to a free festival at USAF Greenham Common, which had now been re-named the ‘Cosmic Counter Cruise Carnival’.
+It is worth remembering that there was a popular song in the mid-70s, called ‘Convoy’ by CW McCall which featured truckers using CB radio, as did many UK travellers.
 This is how the ‘peace convoy’ concept was born.
-Festival listings and screen-printed posters were also circulated.

 Stonehenge Free Festival attracted thousands of people and by the end of June many felt quite distant from, and unbound by, the normal conventions of society.
-So the scene was set for a different kind of encounter...
+And so the scene was set for a festival with a difference...

-On arrival at Greenham the peace convoy found Newbury District Council had dug trenches across the entrance to the site -officially the Works Entrance- and the police were there blocking the way with a van.
+On the way to Greenham the police attempted, without success, to direct the peace convoy the wrong way off a roundabout and then, on arrival at Greenham, the convoy found Newbury District Council had dug trenches across the entrance to the site -officially the Works Entrance- and the police were there blocking the way with a van.
 This was swiftly dealt with.
-With the numbers of people available, the van, with policemen inside, was easily lifted out of the way and the trenches backfilled -the council having left the earth conveniently dumped nearby.
-In this way the site taken and the festival begun.
+With the numbers of people available and with plenty of whooping, the van, with policemen inside, was easily ‘levitated’ out of the way and the trenches backfilled -the council having left the earth conveniently dumped nearby.
+The site was taken.

 The local council decided, despite howls of local opposition, that it wouldn't take immediate action (which would have been legally long-winded in any case) and would wait for the festival to come to an end.
 Some activists, however, hoped they could persuade enough people to stay on to form a permanent peace settlement.

-Green CND, which had been formed as Ecology Party CND at the previous year's Green Gathering, and was involved in plans for the festival, had been active around Greenham Common that summer and had named the Works Entrance Green Gate, largely because of the woodland that surrounded it but also because of the large open space in front of the entrance which activists had already identified as suitable for camps and possibly a green gathering.
+Green CND, which had been formed as Ecology Party CND at the previous year's Green Gathering, and was involved in plans for the festival, had been active around Greenham Common that summer and had named the Works Entrance Green Gate, largely because of the woodland that surrounded it but also because the large open space in front of the entrance had already been identified as suitable for camps and a green gathering.

-When I visited the site I stayed in the back of Brig Oubridge's truck, from where he published the Greenham Free Press, a newsheet that kept everyone on site in touch with what was going on.
+When I visited the site I stayed in the back of Brig Oubridge's truck, from where he published the Greenham Free Press, also called ‘Crews News’, a news sheet that kept everyone on site in touch with what was going on.
 This space was also designated Green CND's on-site office.
-Green CND, with newly acquired specialist section status, was the one part of CND that had good contact with elements of the new age traveller community, largely through relationships established at the green gatherings.
+Green CND, with newly acquired specialist section status, was the one part of CND that had contact with elements of the traveller community, largely through relationships established at the green gatherings.

 Most of the Campaign for Nuclear Disarmament, however, were from more conventional backgrounds and viewed what was going on with suspicion.
 On July 3rd members of the settlement travelled up to London to address CND's national officers.
 The executive gave notional support but no funds or practical help.